dvalmassei/FFF_for_LV_apps_data/README.md

-# FFF for Low Vacuum Aoolications - Data
+# FFF for Low Vacuum Applications - Data
 Python scripts and raw data from evacuation and leak curves (10 minute duration each)

 ## Special Dependencies